eslint/eslint/docs/rules/no-use-before-define.md

 ## Rule Details

-This rule will warn when it encounters a reference to an identifier that has not been yet declared.
+This rule will warn when it encounters a reference to an identifier that has not yet been declared.

-The following patterns are considered problems:
+Examples of **incorrect** code for this rule:

 ```js
 /*eslint no-use-before-define: 2*/